-COL Scott A. Svabek currently serves as the Acting Director of Procurement for the Defense Health Agency.
+COL Scott A. Svabek, USA (Retired), is the Director of Tactical Operations for the team.
+He previously served as the Acting Director of Procurement for the Defense Health Agency.
 Prior to this assignment, he served as the Commander and Principle Assistant Responsible for Contracting (PARC) of the USAMEDCOM Health Care Acquisition Activity (HCAA) for over 5 years.
-Other assignments includes: Operations Officer and the USAMEDCOM Liaison Officer to the newly established Warrior Care and Transition Office for the Army Surgeon General (OTSG) , DoD Medical Logistics Program Director for the Office of the Assistant Secretary of Defense working directly for the Deputy Assistant Secretary of Defense for Health Affairs, Force Health Protection and Readiness where his primary focus was to effectively execute logistics aspects of the Department’s medical mission to maintain readiness to provide medical services and support to members of the Armed Forces during all military operations.
+Other assignments include: Operations Officer and the USAMEDCOM Liaison Officer to the newly established Warrior Care and Transition Office for the Army Surgeon General (OTSG) , DoD Medical Logistics Program Director for the Office of the Assistant Secretary of Defense working directly for the Deputy Assistant Secretary of Defense for Health Affairs, Force Health Protection and Readiness where his primary focus was to effectively execute logistics aspects of the Department’s medical mission to maintain readiness to provide medical services and support to members of the Armed Forces during all military operations.

-He grew up outside Chicago and graduated from University of Illinois at Chicago with a degree in History.
+Scott grew up outside Chicago and graduated from University of Illinois at Chicago.
 He earned his Masters degree in Acquisition and Procurement from Webster University in 1999.
 He currently holds a level III Certification in Contracting and Level II in Program Management; He has published two articles on the reconstruction of the Iraqi Health Logistics system.
 He is also a graduate of the Army Command and General Staff College.
-His awards and decorations include: Legion of Merit, Bronze Star with OLC, DMSM, Army MSM with 6 OLC, Army Achievement with OLC, SWABS-3, GWOTE, GWOTS, KDSM, Army and OSD Staff Badges, Parachute Badge, Air Assault Badge, Expert Field Medical Badge, Ranger Tab, and Combat Action Badge.
+His awards and decorations include: Legion of Merit, Bronze Star with Oak Leaf Cluster (OLC), DMSM, Army MSM with 6 OLC, Army Achievement with OLC, SWABS-3, GWOTE, GWOTS, KDSM, Army and OSD Staff Badges, Parachute Badge, Air Assault Badge, Expert Field Medical Badge, Ranger Tab, and Combat Action Badge.